Complexity of equal 0-surgeries: Introduction

 We can also create a $4$-manifold from $K$, its \textit{trace} $X(K)$, obtained by attaching a $4$-dimensional $2$-handle to $D^4$ attached along $K$ with $0$-framing.
 By construction the boundary of $X(K)$ is diffeomorphic to the $0$-surgery $K(0)$ of $K$.
 In fact, it is known that the sliceness status of $K$ is determined by its trace, i.e.\ if two knots $K$ and $K'$ share the same trace, then they are either both slice or both non-slice.
 On the other hand, it is known that there exist knots with the same traces but different $4$-genus~\cite{Piccirillo_shake_genus}.
 For an excellent survey about other related results, we refer to~\cite{thesis}.
 Adapting the above notation, we say that two non-isotopic knots are $4$-\textit{dimensional friends} if their traces are orientation-preservingly diffeomorphic.

 One interest in knots with the same $0$-surgeries is that such knots provide a potential way to disprove the smooth $4$-dimensional Poincar\'e conjecture (see for example~\cite{Freedman_Gompf_Man_Machine,Manolescu_Piccirillo_0_surgery}): If there exist friends $K$ and $K'$ such that $K$ is slice (i.e.\ bounds a smooth disk in $D^4$) but $K'$ is not slice, then the smooth $4$-dimensional Poincar\'e conjecture is false.
-If such a pair of knots exists we might expect it to be simple in some way (or if it is not simple we would expect to not find it at all).
+If such a pair of knots exists we might expect it to be simple in some way.

 One obvious complexity notion for friends $K$ and $K'$ would be the sum of the crossing numbers $c(K)+c(K')$.
 In~\cite{Manolescu_Piccirillo_0_surgery} a systematic approach for constructing friends with relatively small crossing numbers was explored.
 In~\cite[Example~4.10]{Manolescu_Piccirillo_0_surgery} it was shown that $K12n309$ and $-K14n14254$ are friends and the authors briefly raise the question if these friends minimize $c(K)+c(K')$ among all friends $(K,K')$.\footnote{For knots of at most $15$ crossings we use the DT notation~\cite{DT_notation_and_table}.
 For knots with crossing numbers in $[16,19]$, we use Burton's notation~\cite{Burton}.
 We denote by $-K$ the mirror of $K$.
 Here (and in the rest of the paper) we only list one chirality of the friends.
-But of course if $(K,K')$ are friends, then $(-K,-K')$ are also friends.} The construction method in~\cite{Manolescu_Piccirillo_0_surgery} is based on RGB links, cf.~\cite{Miller_Piccirillo_traces}.
+But of course if $(K,K')$ are friends, then $(-K,-K')$ are also friends.} The construction method in~\cite{Manolescu_Piccirillo_0_surgery} is based on RBG links, cf.~\cite{Miller_Piccirillo_traces}.
 Another successful method for constructing friends is annulus twisting~\cite{Osoinach_annulus}, cf.~\cite{AJDLO_same_traces,AbeTagami_annulus_presentation}.
 In fact, Figure 2 of~\cite{AbeTagami_annulus_presentation} shows that $K6a1$ and $19nh\_78$ are friends that yield a smaller sum of crossing numbers than the friends $K12n309$ and $-K14n14254$.

 Our main result demonstrates that the above friends $(K6a1,19nh\_78)$ realize the minimum among all friends.

 \begin{thm} The minimum value of $c(K)+c(K')$ among all friends $(K,K')$ is $25$.
 This minimum is uniquely realized by the pair $(K6a1,19nh\_78)$. \end{thm}